 1. One facet is you save money by not needing to replace the lost item.

 Have you ever seen the overflowing lost and found at any school?!?!
 Oh my goodness, it is very overwhelming and sad to see how much money was left behind and forgotten.
-Learn how to stop losing items at school.

 2. Another facet is how much you save by eliminating unnecessary purchases and live with less stuff.

 I am not promoting a minimalist society; I am just saying we live with way more stuff than previous generations.
 Once you start living with less, you don’t even know the difference.

 Less clutter = more money.